GENERAL

 No, this is not a bug.
 In order to avoid "flickering" of the values (e.g. when a program is running), the values are updated only when they are out of view (i.e. outside the visible bounds of the table) and remain static while they are visible.
 The values are updated if/when the items go out of sight and become visible again (i.e. by scrolling the table contents).
 They are also updated when register and flag files are loaded.

 C16.
-What is graphics mode and how do I use the graphics mode functions introduced in version 3.0?
+What is graphics mode and how do I use the graphics mode functions?

 Graphics mode provides full control over the display (main and stack display if stack display is visible) when running programs.
 This enables the display of custom characters and shapes that are otherwise not possible with traditional means.
 In graphics mode, all individual segments of the main "LCD display" become independently controllable as are the contents of the stack displays.
 As shown in the diagram below, the i41CX+ main "LCD display" consists of 12 characters, each containing 17 segments, including the segments used to display the period, comma, and colon.
 Incidentally, it is not normally possible to display a semicolon on an HP-41 but this is just one of the new possibilities with graphics mode.